 Part of the elegance of this method is that we are not limited by the form of $h(\bar{v},\mu)$, as long as $z$ is only a function of $\bar{v}$.
+For the purpose of an argument, consider an arbitrary transformation $z(\bar{v}, \mu)$.
 If $\partial_\mu z$ were non-zero, we would have to use the chain rule and compute $\partial_\mu \rho(z,\mu) = \partial_z \rho \, \partial_\mu z+ \partial_\mu \rho$, thus complicating the procedure.
+In \citet{najmabadi1984collisional} and here, our variable transformation $z = \exp(\bar{v}^2)$ means that $ \partial_z \rho \, \partial_\mu z = 0$, making this variable transformation simpler.
 This insight is perhaps the most pivotal innovation in \citet{najmabadi1984collisional} compared to the variable transformations presented in \citet{pastukhov1974collisional}. \citet{pastukhov1974collisional} uses a variable transformation $z = \exp(\bar{v}^2) \mu / \sqrt{2 \bar{v}^2}$ and $\rho = \exp(\bar{v}^2) \sqrt{1 - \mu^2}$ where both variable transformations are functions of $\bar{v}$ and $\mu$.
 When ultimately satisfying boundary conditions, this leads \citet{pastukhov1974collisional} to do ``a number of straightforward but rather cumbersome algebraic transformations.''
 The complications arise due to the prefactors in front of the logarithm in their equation (17) having a factor of $\bar{v}/ \mu$, which comes from the $\mu / \bar{v}$ in their variable transformation for $z$.
 In contrast, \citet{najmabadi1984collisional} uses the variable transformations $z = \exp(\bar{v}^2)$ and $\rho = \sqrt{ 2 \bar{v}^2 / (Z_a - 1/4 \bar{v}^2)} \exp(\bar{v}^2) \tan \theta$.
 Notice that, as we have pointed out above, the variable transformation in $z$ does not depend on $\mu$.
 The equivalent solution is \citet{najmabadi1984collisional} equation (23), which is divided by a Maxwellian compared to \citet{pastukhov1974collisional} equation (17). \citet{najmabadi1984collisional} equation (23) has a mere constant before the logarithm, making satisfying boundary conditions much simpler.

 By setting $h(\bar{v},\mu)$ to cancel any factor in front of the pitch-angle scattering derivatives, it can be shown that the appropriate variable transformation is

 As a result, the problem is in the form of a cylindrical Poisson equation,